CodeModeYT/Projects/README.md

 # Python-tools
 A bunch of useful Python tools, growing everyday.
 ## Info
 I developed the tools for my own use and decided to share them.
-I am continiously working on them and commit to them everyday.
+I am continiously working on them and commit to them almost everyday.
 ## Tools
 - File creator `(finished)`
 - File deleter `(finished)`